kestra-io/docs/content/blogs/2023-11-10-enabling-business-in-it.md

 The heart of the matter lies in the balance between empowerment and control.
 Business users need the freedom to manipulate their tools and workflows, yet this needs to be under the umbrella of a centralized IT strategy to avoid the pitfalls of shadow IT.
 When business departments take tech matters into their own hands without IT oversight, the risks can escalate—data breaches, compliance issues, and inefficiencies are just the tip of the iceberg.

+In the name of digital agility, businesses often encourage their teams to solve problems using the most immediate and accessible technological solutions.
+This trend has given rise to no-code and low-code platforms, empowering non-technical business users to create applications and automate processes independently.

+### Understanding the Implications of Empowerment and Shadow IT

+Empowerment through technology allows business users to act swiftly, addressing their operational challenges without waiting for IT department interventions.
+For example, a sales team might use a low-code platform to quickly build a customer tracking system tailored to their specific needs, bypassing lengthy IT development queues.

+The downside to this approach arises when such systems are deployed without IT oversight, potentially resulting in security gaps, data inconsistencies, and regulatory noncompliance.
+These risks are particularly pronounced when sensitive data is involved or when these systems need to integrate with established enterprise IT infrastructure.

+### How to Strike the Right Balance

+To achieve the right equilibrium, organizations can adopt several measures:

+1. **Approved Technology Lists**: Organizations can create a list of approved technologies that meet their security and compliance standards.
+2. **Regular Sync-Ups**: Establish channels for regular communication between IT and business units to ensure that new tools align with the broader IT framework and company policies.
+3. **Transparent Oversight**: Integrate systems that track and manage the applications and tools being used across the company, ensuring that the IT department has a clear view of the technology landscape.
+4. **Focused Education**: Offer training for business users that covers the critical aspects of IT policy, data handling, security, and compliance to minimize uninformed risks.

+The future points towards a cooperative IT framework that places the IT department in a guiding role, helping to navigate the complexities of technology choices while empowering business users to contribute to technological solutions.
+This collaborative environment should offer platforms and guidelines that enable users to innovate within a secure and compliant structure.

+By pursuing this balanced approach, companies can capitalize on the proactive initiative of their teams while safeguarding against the fragmentation and risks associated with shadow IT.
+The goal is a cohesive, secure, and efficient IT environment that supports the business's objectives and drives growth.

 ### Choosing the Right Development Approach: Context Matters

 The debate between no-code/low-code platforms and traditional coding is not a matter of absolutes but a question of context.
 The decision hinges on several factors, including a company's size, its in-house technical expertise, and the specific needs of the business.